itsmepvr/Xtend/README.md

 ## Contributing

-We welcome contributions to improve the functionality and features of the Secondary Screen project.
-To contribute:
+We welcome contributions!
+Please follow these steps:

 1. Fork the repository.

-2. Create a new branch (`git checkout -b feature-branch`).
+2. Create a new branch: git checkout -b feature/my-new-feature.

-3. Make your changes.
+3. Install dependencies and run tests.

-4. Commit your changes (`git commit -am 'Add new feature'`).
+4. Make your changes and commit: git commit -m "Add awesome feature".

-5. Push to your forked repository (`git push origin feature-branch`).
+5. Push to your fork: git push origin feature/my-new-feature.

-6. Create a pull request.
+6. Open a Pull Request and describe your changes.

+7. Please adhere to the existing code style and keep feature branches focused.

 ## License